(Super Jack Herer- purchased 4.14 at Apothecary 420 in Los Angeles)

 A specific strain of cannabis has been named after Jack Herer in honor of his work.
 This strain has won several awards, including the 7th High Times Cannabis Cup.
 Jack Herer was also introduced to the Counterculture Hall of Fame at the 16th Cannabis Cup in recognition of his first book.

 In July 2000, Herer suffered a minor heart attack and a major stroke, resulting in difficulties speaking and moving the right side of his body.
-Herer mostly recovered, and claimed in May 2004 that treatment with the amanita muscaria,psychoactive mushroom was the "secret".
+Herer mostly recovered, and claimed in May 2004 that treatment with the amanita muscaria, a psychoactive mushroom was the "secret".

 On September 12, 2009 Herer suffered another heart attack while backstage at the Hempstalk Festival in Portland, Oregon.
 He spent nearly a month in critical condition in a Portland hospital, including several days in a medically induced coma.
 He died aged 70 on April 15, 2010 in Eugene, Oregon, from complications related to the September 2009 heart attack